sisl/LatentImportanceSampling/README.md

 This repository contains code and experiments for the manuscript:

-_Enhanced Importance Sampling through Latent Space Exploration in Normalizing Flows_ (Under Review)
+_Enhanced Importance Sampling through Latent Space Exploration in Normalizing Flows_ (Accepted, AAAI 2025)

 ## Dependencies